Charles Moore and Co.

+Charles Moore and Co. was an Australian retail company based in Adelaide, South Australia, best known for operating the department stores Moore's in Adelaide, Charles Moore's in Perth, and Read's in Prahran.
+It was founded by Irish-born businessman Charles Moore (c.
+1858 – 30 September 1916).

 History

 Charles Moore

 Charles Moore was born near Derry, in the north of Ireland.
-He emigrated to Adelaide around 1881 and for a time worked for John Martin & Co. in Rundle Street, then for the wholesalers Matthew Goode & Co.
-He struck out on his own account by opening a store in 64–74 Gouger Street, later the site of Peoplestores Ltd., on 9 April 1884.
+He emigrated to Adelaide around 1881 and for a time worked for John Martin's in Rundle Street, then for the wholesalers Matthew Goode & Co He struck out on his own account by opening a store in 64–74 Gouger Street, later the site of Peoplestores Ltd., on 9 April 1884.
 In 1905 this store moved to larger premises on the Gouger Street market site.

 He took over Peter Smith and Co.'s "Sandringham House" (previously "Gault's") at 16–18 Rundle Street and reopened it as the "Coliseum" in 1898, managed by F. C. Catt, who later had his own Rundle Street store.
 This shop closed in December 1909 after water leaking from the fifth floor percolated through the building, resulting in extensive damage to stock and fittings.
 This occurred just four years after the store had been enlarged by the addition of another two storeys.
 It became Donaldson and Andrews (later Donaldson's), then in 1933 Glasson's, which was taken over by Myers in 1938.

 He opened a branch in the boom town of Kadina (on the corner of Graves and Hallett Streets) in 1887.
 By 1891 he also had stores in Eudunda and Balaklava in country South Australia.
 By 1893 a store in Manoora was being advertised, but was dropped by 1895.
 From 1900 only the Kadina shop was advertised, and that closed by 1981.

-Moore was a leading figure in the Central Traders' Association, which represented businesses around Grote and Gouger Streets, bravely making major investments away from the major retail precinct of Rundle, Hindley and Grenfell Streets.
+Moore was a leading figure in the Central Traders' Association, which represented businesses around Grote and Gouger streets, bravely making major investments away from the major retail precinct of Rundle, Hindley and Grenfell streets.

 In 1914 he opened a new palatial store on the west side of Victoria Square between Grote and Gouger Streets, designed by architects Garlick & Jackman.
 No expense was spared in providing a maximum of display area behind large plate glass windows, generously lit by a huge leadlight cupola and extensive artificial lighting.
 A feature was a grand marble staircase leading to the first floor.
 The store was officially opened by the Mayor of Adelaide, Isaac Isaacs, on 29 August 1916.
+It became known as "Moore's on the Square" among Adelaideans.